Konocti Harbor

-Konocti Harbor is a resort and music venue in Kelseyville, California.
+Konocti Harbor is a resort and former music venue in Kelseyville, California.
 It is situated at the base of Mount Konocti on the south shore of Clear Lake, the largest freshwater lake interior to California.
-Its amenities included a spa, a miniature golf course, a marina, and two Olympic-size swimming pools.
+Its amenities include a spa, a restaurant, a marina, and two Olympic-size swimming pools.

 History

 The resort was founded in 1959 by Joseph Mazzola, president of United Association Local 38, a union of Northern California plumbers.
 The intention behind the formation of the resort was to provide low-cost vacation housing for union members.

 In 1982, a federal judge took control of the pension fund of the union, which owned Konocti Harbor, over allegations of financial improprieties involving the resort; in 2004, the U.S. Department of Labor again sued the union, alleging that $36 million of pension funds had been improperly diverted to the resort.
-Mazzola died in 1989, in a car crash near the resort, but the Mazzola family continues to own much of the land surrounding the resort.
+Mazzola died in 1989 in a car crash near the resort, but the Mazzola family continues to own much of the land surrounding the resort.